Marry-your-rapist law: 19th century

 Article 357 of the French Penal Code of 1810 (not to be confused with the Napoleonic Code of 1804) contained a provision that if a man had 'abducted' a girl and married her, he could only be prosecuted if the girl's parents or legal guardians arranged to have the marriage annulled first.
-Although the law does not contain the word 'rape', it has been described as a marry-your-rapist law, and has been held responsible for spreading the phenomenon in the MENA region through French colonisation.
+Although the law does not contain the word 'rape', it has been described as a marry-your-rapist law, which some scholars have claimed is responsible for spreading the phenomenon in the MENA region through French colonisation.
 Alternatively, similar legislation was spread in the region by the Ottoman Empire, based on Hanafi jurisprudence, which did explicitly mention 'rape' in abduction scenarios.
 Scholars continue to debate which laws derived from which.